rishiwadhwa0/gelber/README.md

 ## Assumptions
-1. For the same times T=t, Customers are processed one at a time.
+1. For Customers that arrive at the same time T=t, they are assigned to registers one-by-one.
-2. For the same times T=t, a Customer that is processed earlier CAN influence a customer processed later.
+2. It follows that if two customers arrive at the same time T=t, the customer that is processed first can influence the second's assignment.

 ## Simulation
 ### To Compile and Run Simulation